ECMWFCode4Earth/aq-biascorrection/README.md

 <h2 id="visualizations"> :art: Visualizations </h2>

 Below, several examples of how to generate the different visualizations provided by the repository are shown.
+All visualizations generated can be accesed from [http://185.226.253.38/](http://185.226.253.38/).

 Firstly, a visualization for comparing the observed and predicted values for any given city is presented.